Contents On This Page

 Soften your cuticle by following any of the methods above

-Now that your cuticles are soften, towel dry then use the curved flatten edge of the cuticle pusher to push.
+Now that your cuticles are softened, towel dry then use the curved flatten edge of the cuticle pusher to push.

 Allow the pusher to glide over your nails as you push them back gently.